ADAPT - being active with pain

 - Exclusion criteria

 - How does ADAPT differ from other programs?

 For those who are working (but either on extended restricted hours/duties or taking frequent time off due to pain), taking minimal medication, but struggling to manage.

-- Patients are expected to attend work (as relevant) on the other days in weeks 2 and 3.
+- Patients are expected to attend work (as relevant) on the free days in Weeks 2 and 3.

 - Close liaison with the workplace and treatment team is essential.

-Follow-up reviews at the PMRI are strongly recommended.
+Follow-up reviews at the MJC Pain Management and Research Centre are strongly recommended.

 For the more seriously disabled, distressed, or medication-reliant patients.
 Generally, they are longer-term patients (more than 6-months post-injury).